Cunningham Memorial Library | Your Campus Living Room

 Assistance in using the collections of the Government Documents Unit of Library Information Services is provided through the Reference Desk--one of the Reference Librarians is the Government Documents Specialist.

 The Library has been a selective FDLP depository for United States Government documents since 1906.
 It has been a depository for documents of the state of Indiana since 1974, but does not contain documents from other states.
-The Documents Unit also subscribes to the publications of the United Nations and of these UN related agencies: Food and Agriculture Organization, UNESCO, and World Health Organization.
+The UN collection maintains the current issue of the UN International Financial Statistics yearbook.
+Materials in the UN collection form a retrospective collection; published through 2004.
 Other than these the ISU Documents collections do not include publications of international non-government organizations (NGOs), nor do they include documents of foreign governments.

 U.S. Government Resources